 It’s nearly always followed by a noun.
 For example:

 - their children

 Example sentences using ‘their’:

-- Do you have any ideas about the best ways to help my children with their homework?
+- I could use some ideas about the best ways to help my children with their homework.

 - The couple and their accomplice were eventually caught red-handed.